mainsail-crew/docs/setup-guide/mainsailos/pi-imager.md

 permalink: /setup/mainsailos/pi-imager
 ---

-This method is cross-platform and works with Windows, Linux and MacOS {: .info}
+This method is cross-platform and works with Windows, Linux and MacOS \
+Raspberry Pi Imager appearance may vary depending on the host OS.
+{: .info}

 We **strongly** recommend you use a premium SD card from a reputable manufacturer such as Sandisk, Kingston or Samsung, using an "A1" (or better) grade SD card. \